 Stem cell research is everywhere right now, but the general public barely has access to it.
 This is because it is still undergoing various researches to make it more accessible to everyone.
 It doesn’t mean to say that stem cell is ineffective.
 There are certain treatments using stem cell technology that is proven effective.
 But until there are still doubts surrounding it despite the number of success cases, people need to be more familiar with this new medical technology.

-What is Stem Cell?
+What are Cord Blood Stem Cell?

 They have a unique ability in developing specialized cell types within the body.
 They come from 2 main sources: